 - Slice mushroom caps into 1 inch thick slices.
 Set aside.

 - Combine flour with seasonings from garlic salt - black pepper in a medium bowl.
-Whisk eggs in separate bowl.
-Put parmesan in third bowl.
+Whisk eggs in a separate bowl.
+Put parmesan in a third bowl.

-- Dredge sliced portobello in flour.
-Dip in egg than coat with shredded parmesan.
-Carefully drop into hot oil and fry until golden brown, about 3-4 minutes, flipping halfway through.
-Remove from oil and drain on paper-towels.
+- Dredge the sliced mushrooms in flour.
+Dip them in the egg then coat with shredded parmesan.
+Carefully drop the mushrooms into the hot oil and fry until golden brown, about 3-4 minutes, flipping halfway through.
+Remove from oil and drain on paper towels.
 Serve with cilantro lime aioli.

 **Helpful tips and common mistakes

-Fry the portobello fries and serve with cilantro lime aioli.
+Plate up the fries and serve them with cilantro lime aioli.
 This aioli is my favorite dip so far and is perfect for the mushrooms.
-Maybe it’s all in my head but because these are mushrooms, they feel just a bit healthier than regular fries!
+Maybe it's all in my head but because these are mushrooms, they feel just a bit healthier than regular fries!